sifi727/TripCo/team/sprint3.md

 ## Review

 Overall the team performed really well.
 We were able schedule our tasks during scrums and successfully deliver quality solutions.
 The new team composition allowed us to take on more work than during previous sprint.
-We have completed all outstanding tasks from Sprint 2 and added a lot of new functionality as part of Sprint 3.
-The webapp has the new ability to add and delete places, reorder and optimize a trip, set different starting location, create new blank trip and select a different server.
+We have completed all outstanding tasks from Sprint 2 and added a lot of new functionality as a part of Sprint 3.
+The webapp has the new ability to add and delete places, reorder and optimize a trip, set different starting location, create new blank trip, select a different server, and find the distance between two locations.
+Further, we did this all while maintaing Clean Code guidelines, code coverage, and a mobile responsive design.

 #### Completed Epics in Sprint Backlog